richardtape/kupukupu/dev-docs/current-state.md

 ### High Priority

-1. Keyboard Shortcut Management

-    - Implement framework for keyboard shortcuts
-    - Start with basic shortcuts for home and settings

-2. Documentation
-    - Development setup guide
-    - Deployment procedures
-    - Component documentation
+1. Add a tooltip system.
+    - Implement as a question mark icon that when hovered (or tapped on mobile) displays a tooltip.
+    - Tooltips should be modal and not interfere with the main content.
+    - Must be accessible.
+    - Must be themeable.

 ### Low Priority

 1. Development Tools

     - Add development utilities
     - Implement debugging helpers

+2. Keyboard Shortcuts Enhancements
+    - Add shortcuts for upcoming features (Today, Profile)
+    - Add visual feedback when shortcuts are triggered
+    - Consider adding a search feature to help documentation
+    - Add support for custom shortcuts beyond predefined actions

 ## Build Processes